nginx/unit-docs/source/howto.rst

 - :doc:`howto/integration`: Run Unit with load balancing, proxying, and enhanced security.
 - :doc:`howto/wordpress`: Set up WordPress with NGINX and Unit in a breeze.

+If you are interested in a specific use case not yet listed here, please `post a feature request <https://github.com/nginx/unit-docs/issues>`_ on GitHub.